fpatrikhorvath/interview/README.md

 <h1>Instructions</h1>

+It was one of my previous interview task, I kept it, because I think it's a really good example for a basic test automation framework.

-You can run it with the followin command
+You can run it with the following command (Copy & paste it into the CLI)
 ```
  mvn test -D"cucumber.filter.tags=@smoke" -Dheadless="false" -DdefaultWaitSec="10"
 ```